How to Remove Strata Committee Members: Guide for NSW Strata Body Corporate

 Process for Removing Strata Committee Members in a General Meeting

-This amendment simplifies the procedure for removing strata committee members and establishes a clear consequence that prevents immediate re-election, thereby ensuring that the governance of the strata scheme can be refreshed or corrected as needed by the owners corporation.
+By lowering the voting threshold and enforcing a re-election ban, this change simplifies the procedure and ensures that the governance of the strata scheme can be refreshed or corrected as needed by the owners corporation.

 Approaching NCAT for Removal of Strata Committee Members under Section 238